-Corporate Goal Ref Strategic Objective PfG Indicator /Outcome Targets 2018/19 Deliver high quality 17. throughout the organisation, Outcome 11 We have high 17.1 Establish agreed Key Performance Indicators by 30 June 2018 and report quarterly to the Board on progress. services recognising the importance of performance measurement and quality public services 17.2 Agree Service Plans by 30 April 2018 and report bi-annually on progress to the relevant committees. measurement and accountability.
+Corporate Goal Ref Strategic Objective Targets 2019/20 support of service delivery and development.
+16. Engage staff through effective communication, providing them 16.1 Prepare a new Corporate Plan for the period 1 April 2020 to 31 March 2024 by 31 March 2020. with accurate and timely information and encourage feedback.
+16.2 Continue to engage with the wider public sector and seek opportunities for shared services or service provision to other organisations.
+16.3 Continue to develop and implement service strategies for Belfast Central Library.
+16.4 Continue regular engagement with staff through established communication channels.
+16.5 Carry out a strategic review of service provision.
+Deliver high quality services 17.
+17. Embed good governance throughout the organisation, recognising the importance of performance measurement and accountability.
+17.1 Establish agreed Key Performance Indicators by 30 June 2019 and report quarterly to the Board on progress.
+17.2 Agree Service Plans by 30 April 2019 and report bi-annually on progress to the relevant committees. accountability.
 17.3 Review the Corporate Risk Register quarterly at Audit and Risk Assurance Committee and the Board, and review Service and Project Risk Registers bi-annually at relevant committees.
 17.4 Present bi-annual assurance statement for scrutiny by Audit and Risk Assurance Committee and approval by Board in line with agreed timetable.
 17.5 Report to the Board on Accountability meetings with DfC in line with agreed timetable (3 per year).

-17.6 Draft Annual Report and Accounts 2017/18 and submit for audit by 30 June 2018.
-17.7 Achieve certification by NIAO of Final Annual Report and Accounts 2017/18 by 31 October 2018.
-17.8 Agree the Internal Audit Strategy and Plan by 30 April 2018.
-17.9 Complete 90% of planned internal audits by 31 March 2019.
+Corporate Goal Ref Strategic Objective Targets 2019/20 17.6 Draft Annual Report and Accounts 2018/19 and submit for audit by 30 June 2019.
+17.7 Achieve certification by NIAO of Final Annual Report and Accounts 2018/19 by 31 October 2019.
+17.8 Agree the Internal Audit Strategy and Plan by 30 April 2019.
+17.9 Complete 90% of planned internal audits by 31 March 2020.
 17.10 Address all Priority One internal audit recommendations within four months of the agreed implementation date.
-17.11 Implement 2017/18 Board Effectiveness Review Action Plan by 30 September 2018.
-17.12 Complete 2018/19 Board Effectiveness Review.
-18. 18.
-Make the best use of available resources now and into the future to address identified priorities and Outcome 11 We have high 18.1 Develop, agree and implement Savings Delivery Plans by 31 March 2019. quality public services 18.2 Deliver annual resource and capital expenditure within 1% underspend of respective total budgets.
+17.11 Implement 2018/19 Board Effectiveness Review Action Plan by 30 September 2019.
+17.12 Complete 2019/20 Board Effectiveness Review before 31 March 2020.
+18. Make the best use of available resources now and into the 18.1 Develop, agree and implement Savings Delivery Plans by 31 March 2020. future to address identified priorities and deliver value for money.
+18.2 Deliver annual resource and capital expenditure within 1% underspend of respective total budgets.
+18.3 Pay 100% of invoices within 30 days.
+18.4 Pay 90% of invoices within 10 working days.
+18.5 Seek approval for e3 outline business case and commence procurement phase by 30 June 2019.
+18.6 Review and ensure appropriate project governance structures and resources are in place to deliver the e3 project.
+18.7 Develop approaches and plans to maximise the business transformation opportunities of e3